-Teacup breeds are known to suffer from a huge variety of illnesses and have higher rates of broken bones than any other breed.
-The smallest of the small also cannot go outside alone, as they make easy prey for owls, hawks, other dogs and “predators.”
+Teacup breeds are known to suffer from various illnesses and have higher rates of broken bones than any other breed.
+The smallest of the small also cannot go outside alone, as they make easy prey for owls, hawks, other dogs, and “predators.”

 Housebreaking may often be very difficult with Teacup dog breeds.
 If you get one of these dogs, house training using the best puppy pee pads may be the best way to go.

 For all of these reasons, it's easy to see that Teacup dog breeds are not the right fit for every owner.
-You should not be considering one of these dogs unless you are available to care for it virtually every minute of the day.
+It would help if you were not considered one of these dogs unless you can care for it virtually every minute of the day.
 Unless you work from home or for a dog-friendly company, these smallest dog breeds are likely too high maintenance for you.